Bet on every NFL Week 15 game at the best betting sites, top betting apps

-How, where to bet on NFL Week 15: Best betting apps, promos, sites for Patriots-Bills, Chiefs-Chargers
+How, where to bet on NFL Week 15: Best betting apps, promos, sites for Bills-Patriots, Chiefs-Chargers

 Here's how to bet on the Week 15 NFL schedule, including Rams vs. Lions and Broncos vs. Packers